unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/devices/{device-rid}`

-Get information for a device.
+Get information on a device.
-If you want to get more than one device information can reference [Get multiple devices](#get-multiple-devices).
+To get information on multiple devices, see [Get multiple devices](#get-multiple-devices).

 ##### Permissions